NoyanSeckin/register-form-with-theme-switcher/README.md

-# Sign Up Form Assignment
+# Register Form Challenge

 ## Description

-This is an assignment given by Patika.Dev organization to reinforce our learning.
+This is a challenge given by Patika.Dev organization to reinforce our learning.
 I used Yup and Formik packages to complete this sign up form.

 ###